Cryptocurrency Regulations In Portugal | Credit: Shutterstock

 Here’s an overview on crypto legislation and regulations in Portugal:

-The country has taken steps to create a supportive regulatory environment for cryptocurrency-related activities.
+Crypto tax-loss harvesting is permitted in Portugal, allowing investors to offset capital gains with losses from crypto sales.
 This initiative aims to reduce the regulatory and legal burdens faced by crypto businesses as they develop and experiment with new technologies.

 The Portuguese Tax and Customs Authority (PTA) oversees crypto taxation in Portugal.
-Taxation of crypto in Portugal can be categorized into different tiers or categories of taxation.
+Taxation of crypto in Portugal is categorized into different tiers or categories of taxation.
 These categories include:

 Income earned from passive crypto investments received in fiat currency will be liable for a fixed tax rate of 28%, specifically when the income does not fall under any of the categories mentioned below.